likhith691/demo/README.md

 # demo
-This is my second repository
+This is my second repository.
 <br>
 Author-Likhith